Scholarships in Sustainability

 Applicants Should: Have promising leadership potential and an interest in making positive change in areas of energy conservation, energy efficiency, renewable energy, and/or climate change.

-UM Dining has expanded their sustainability program substantially over the last few years, promoted by Just Eats.
-The Coffee Club stickers available for purchase on campus allow reusable coffee mugs to be refilled at any UM Dining location, including the UC Market, for only one dollar.
+Campus Dining has expanded their sustainability program substantially over the last few years, promoted by Just Eats.
+The Coffee Club stickers available for purchase on campus allow reusable coffee mugs to be refilled at any Campus Dining location, including the UC Market, for only $1.
 The money made from the stickers goes 100% towards this sustainability scholarship.

 Who Can Apply: Any undergraduate or graduate student at UM.

 Award Amount: Varies; last year four students won $1,000 each.

 Applicants Should: Have made contributions to addressing social and/or environmental issues in their communities.
 Requires a two-page essay on those efforts.